tgstation/tgstation/tgui/docs/component-reference.md

 </Stack>
 ```

-If you need to combine tab section with other elements, or if you want to
+If you need to combine a tab section with other elements, or if you want to
 add scrollable functionality to tabs, pair them with the [Section](#section)
 component: